LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 // ...
 ```

-Now after visiting an activity, we should see a similar result:
+Now, after visiting an activity, we should see a similar result:

 ![](images/show-activity-page.png)